rit-sse/crazy-train-pages/about/elections.md

 ---

 Here are the accepted nominations for primary officers for the 2015-2016 academic year.
-Nominations close Wednesday April 12, 2015.
+Nominations close Saturday April 11, 2015 at 11:59 PM.

 ### President